HTTPArchive/almanac.httparchive.org/src/content/en/2022/privacy.md

 {{ figure_markup(
   image="iab-prevalence.png",
   caption="Websites with IAB.",
   description="Bar chart showing the most common IAB frameworks.
-Overall, IAB was found on 4.6% of desktop and 4.4% of mobile sites respectively, the IAB USP was found on 3.5% and 3.4% sites, IAB TCF was found on 2.2% and 1.9% of which 2.1% and 1.8% were for version 2, and 0.4% and 0.3% respectively were for version 1.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRSnqWDZQ07x6NdnIix7JOfg5DqGcoTrrpwaKavCIvNFkIANncyMxahKaTYjLka3rsrcBmrRIURpnPo/pubchart?oid=1149211507&format=interactive", sheets_gid="772029978", sql_file="number_of_websites_with_iab.sql"
+Overall, IAB was found on 4.6% of desktop and 4.4% of mobile sites respectively, the IAB USP was found on 3.5% desktop and 3.4% mobile sites, IAB TCF was found on 2.2% desktop and 1.9% mobile sites, of which 2.1% and 1.8% respectively were for version 2, and 0.4% and 0.3% respectively were for version 1.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRSnqWDZQ07x6NdnIix7JOfg5DqGcoTrrpwaKavCIvNFkIANncyMxahKaTYjLka3rsrcBmrRIURpnPo/pubchart?oid=1149211507&format=interactive", height="412", sheets_gid="772029978", sql_file="number_of_websites_with_iab.sql"
   )